Hispanics and Latinos in San Diego: Architecture

-The Mission Revival architecture, prevalent in San Diego, pays homage to the Spanish colonial heritage.
+The Mission Revival architecture, prevalent in San Diego, is derived from Spanish colonial-era mission design.
 Inspired by the design of the California missions, this architectural style features elements such as red tile roofs, stucco walls, bell towers, and arched windows and doorways.
-Notable examples of Mission Revival architecture in San Diego include Santa Fe Depot and the Junípero Serra Museum, and can be found in the construction of schools, libraries, churches, and commercial structures.
+Examples of Mission Revival architecture in San Diego include Santa Fe Depot and the Junípero Serra Museum, and can be found in the construction of schools, libraries, churches, and commercial structures.

 Spanish Colonial Revival architecture of Balboa Park.

 Spanish Colonial Revival architecture, prevalent in the early 20th century, draws influence from the Spanish colonization period.
 Buildings designed in this style feature elements such as white stucco walls, wrought iron details, courtyards, and tilework.
-Balboa Park, home to numerous Spanish Colonial Revival buildings, including the California Building and the Museum of Us, showcases the grandeur of this architectural style.
+Balboa Park, home to numerous Spanish Colonial Revival buildings, including the California Building and the Museum of Us, contains numerous examples of this architectural style.

 Cuisine

-San Diego's culinary scene is known for its diverse Hispanic and Latino influences, with several dishes becoming some of the representations of the local food culture.
+Several dishes associated with San Diego cuisine have Mexican and Baja California origins.